Mil V-7

-The Mil V-7 was an unusual experimental four-seat helicopter with AI-7 ramjets at the tips of the two rotor blades.
+The Mil V-7 was an experimental four-seat helicopter with AI-7 ramjets at the tips of the two rotor blades.
 It had an egg-shaped fuselage, skid undercarriage, and a two-bladed tail rotor on a short tubular tail boom.
 Four aircraft were built in the late 1950s, but only one is known to have flown, with only the pilot aboard.